ElementsProject/lightning/doc/HACKING.md

 * hsmd/ - daemon which looks after the cryptographic secret, and performs commitment signing.

-* handshaked/ - daemon to establish a single cryptographic handshake a-la BOLT 8.

 * gossipd/ - daemon to chat to peers which don't have any channels, and maintains routing information and broadcasts gossip.

 * openingd/ - daemon to open a channel for a single peer.